 1. Day-to-Night Sandals

 A trip to Hawaii will likely involve some time on the beach or a casual stroll by the water, so a pair of cute sandals is a must.
 In fact, I bring sandals with me on almost every vacation because they’re super versatile – they allow my feet to stay comfortable for longer walks, they go with dresses, shorts, and jeans, and they let my feet breathe.
-Here are some sandals that caught my eye recently, all from Zara.
+Here are some sandals that caught my eye recently.

-If you like to wear white tee and blue jeans like me, having a pair of lilac sandals to go with your outfit for Hawaii could help elevate the whole look.
-Plus, it’ll be sure to make a statement.
+I love to wear a simple white tee and blue jeans sometimes, and having a pair of colorful sandals to go with my outfit helps elevate my whole look.

 Faux Patent Leather Slide Sandals